cyberlord8/ChesterTheChat/README.md

 ## 🧠 About the Author

-Developed by [Your Name or Handle] — if you use this project or find it helpful, give it a ⭐ on GitHub or drop a message!
+Developed by cyberlord8 — if you use this project or find it helpful, give it a ⭐ on GitHub or drop a message!